Rjesh2006/GENERAL_keyword.md/README.md

 <img alt="Coder GIF" height=250 width=350 src="https://thumbs.gfycat.com/EvilNextDevilfish-small.gif" />
 <br>

- # These are some Keywords 🗝️ :-- #
+ # <ins>These are some Keywords 🗝️ :-- #
  1.**Computation :**
- <ins>the use of computers, especially as a  subject of research or study
+ the use of computers, especially as a  subject of research or study